Troubleshoot the TPM

 If you want to stop using the services that are provided by the TPM, you can use the TPM MMC to turn off the TPM.

-If you do not have the removable storage device with your saved TPM owner password, select I want to enter the password.
+- If you don't have the removable storage device with your saved TPM owner password, select I want to enter the password.
 In the Type your TPM owner password dialog box, type your password (including hyphens), and then select Turn TPM Off.

-If you did not save your TPM owner password or no longer know it, select I do not have the TPM owner password, and follow the instructions that are provided in the dialog box and subsequent UEFI screens to turn off the TPM without entering the password.
+- If you didn't save your TPM owner password or no longer know it, select I do not have the TPM owner password, and follow the instructions that are provided in the dialog box and subsequent UEFI screens to turn off the TPM without entering the password.

 Use the TPM cmdlets